 Seven and a half years ago, in August of 2001, the economy was still struggling with the fallout of the dot.com bubble bursting.
 I had been running a successful consulting business, lots of clients, as much business as I could deliver on time, and it was crashing and burning around me.
 All my clients were cutting back on expenses and eliminating consultants left and right.

-As I watched my last two contracts wind down, I got a call from a stranger, asking if I would be interested in a business opportunity.
+As I watched my last two contracts wind down, I got a call from a stranger, asking me to discuss a business opportunity.
 Thinking this was an opportunity to meet a new potential client, I set up a meeting to discuss it.

-When the meeting happened, I learned that I was being pitched to become a founder of a VC-funded startup.
-I was quite surprised.
+When the meeting happened, they pitched me to become a founder of a VC-funded startup.
+It really surprised me!
 We discussed the concept for the company and what I could contribute to its success.
 At the end of the first meeting, I left to think about this giant step into the unknown and the risk it would entail.

 Within a week, I had signed on as a founder of Airespace (well, Black Storm Networks at that time).
 Here is what I considered then, and what I would consider today if the opportunity came around again.